-The Department of Forensic Sciences represents a watershed moment for not only the District but the entire forensic industry.
-This agency's creation has sent ripples of constructive discussion through the forensic and scientific community about our scientific independence, our melding of forensic and public health services, and the progressive view on having DFS as a "science-first" organization.
-Agencies around the US and the globe are paying attention to our origins and our progress as an example of how to provide critical forensic and public health services.
+The DFS represents a defining moment moment for not only the District but the entire forensic industry.
+This agency's creation has sent ripples of positive discussion through the forensic and scientific community about our scientific independence, our melding of forensic and public health services, and the progressive view on having DFS as a "science-first" organization.
+Agencies around the US and internationally are paying attention to our progress as an example of how to provide critical forensic and public health services.

-FY13 was an exciting and prosperous year for our agency.
 We look forward to the challenges of constant improvement and enhancement of our purpose, mission, and values.

-Thank you for the opportunity to appear before the Committee, I am happy to answer any questions regarding our performance as a new Department.
+Thank you for the opportunity to appear before the Committee.
+I am happy to answer any questions about the Mayor's FY15 budget for DFS.